invesicom/nf/README.md

 # Null Fake

 A Laravel application that analyzes Amazon product reviews to detect fake reviews using AI.
-The service fetches reviews via the Unwrangle API, analyzes them with OpenAI, and provides authenticity scores.
+The service fetches reviews via direct Amazon scraping with bandwidth optimization, analyzes them with OpenAI, and provides authenticity scores.

 # Visit [nullfake.com](https://nullfake.com) to try it out.
 # Read our [blog post about how nullfake works](https://shift8web.ca/from-fakespot-to-null-fake-navigating-the-evolving-landscape-of-fake-reviews/)